oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 ## 4.1 Greenfield Scenarios

-The OELZ with Network Firewall Feature can be deployed in any new OCI tenancies (Green Field use-case in `home.region`).
-A Green Field OCI tenancy deployment becomes a matter of provisioning the OELZ and then adding any other resources.
-As part of Baseline we deploy one Hub and Spoke and Network Firewall which can be deployed on the Hub in either the Public or Private Subnet.
-If an additional workload compartment is required, it can be deployed via the Workload Expansion template as a different Spoke so that the Network Firewall can inspect the traffic.
+"Greenfield deployment" refers to setting up an OELZ feature with a Network Firewall feature on a clean, new environment with no previous installation or configuration on the OCI Tenancy home region.
+A Green Field OCI tenancy deployment becomes a matter of provisioning the OELZ resources and adding Network Firewall resources.

 ## 4.2 Brownfield Scenarios

-In the case of a brownfield OELZ environment, we deploy the Network Firewall feature on top of the existing OELZ resources stack.
+"Brownfield deployment" refers to deploying a New Firewall Feature on top of the existing OELZ environment on OCI Tenancy.
 Brownfield deployment gives flexibility to customers, allowing them to install a Network Firewall on top of the OELZ baseline in the future if needed.
-More information on installation can be found in section 6.3.
+Additional information on the installation process can be found in section 6.3.

 # <a name="ways_to_deploy"></a>5.
 Ways to Deploy